laxman-kandhukuri/Netflix-clone/README.md

 ### Continue Setup:
 - Paste the obtained password into the Jenkins web interface and click on Continue.

-## Jenkins Configuration:
+### Jenkins Configuration:

 ### Install Suggested Plugins:
+- Install Suggested Plugins:
    - Click on "Install suggested plugins."
+   - You will get “Create First Admin User” or You can “Skip and Continue as Admin” and setup later
 ### Save and Finish:
 - Click on "Save and Finish."